Explore Webster’s Undergraduate Financial Aid Programs and Options

 Grants for Undergraduate Students

-The Federal Pell Grant is an award for undergraduates only with no prior bachelors or professional degree.
-Eligibility is primarily based on your Student Aid Index (SAI) but is also affected by your enrollment status.
+The Federal Pell Grant is an award only for undergraduates with no prior bachelor or professional degree.
+Eligibility is primarily based on your Student Aid Index (SAI), but is also affected by your enrollment status.
 A minimum of 12 credit hours each semester is required to receive full eligibility, with prorated awards going to students with fewer than 12 credit hours.

-Room and Board Grant assistance is a limited University-funded program which provides assistance to undergraduate students pursuing a first bachelor's degree, who are enrolled for 13 or more credit hours per semester and living in campus housing.
+Room and Board Grant assistance is a limited University-funded program that provides assistance to undergraduate students pursuing a first bachelor's degree, who are enrolled for 13 or more credit hours per semester and who are living in campus housing.
 This aid program is available to St. Louis campus students only and awards vary depending upon the level of a student's unmet need.

-This program began with eligible new students in Fall 2016 who planned to live on campus.
-If a student decides to not live on campus or moves out of campus, eligibility for this grant ends.
-It is the responsibility of the student to inform the Financial Aid Office if they are not living in campus housing so this assistance can be removed.
-The Financial Aid Office will remove the grant once it is discovered the student is not living in campus housing.
+If a student decides to not live on campus or moves off of campus, eligibility for this grant ends.
+It is the responsibility of the student to inform the Financial Aid Office if they are not living in campus housing.
+The Financial Aid Office will remove the grant once the student is not living in campus housing.

 The federal government pays (subsidizes) interest on the borrower’s behalf: